 In 2010 CAM won two major international prizes: a Circle of Excellence Gold Award for College and University General Interest Magazines, and the 2010 Robert Sibley Magazine of the Year Award, becoming the first non-US publication to win in the award’s 67-year history.

 CAM continues to be recognised internationally as a leading alumni publication and in 2016 won a Circle of Excellence Silver award for College and University General Interest Magazines.
 These prizes are administered by international body CASE, the Council for the Advancement and Support of Education.

 Cambridge graduates receive the publication in their homes three times a year: in March, June and November.
 This is a pattern that reflects the University’s three-term academic year of Lent, Easter and Michaelmas.

-143,000 recipients live in Britain, the vast majority in London and the South East.
-12,500 in Europe; and 17,000 in North America.
+CAM is sent to 154,200 recipients living in the UK, the vast majority in London and the South East.
+44,000 copies are mailed to 159 overseas countries and 18,100 copies mailed to the United States.
 For historical reasons, men have made up the majority of the CAM readership.
 However, this balance is changing fast as the University of Cambridge now has equal numbers of male and female students.

 Offering compelling and thought-provoking editorial comment, CAM carries articles from senior journalists and eminent academics and provides graduates with an ongoing relationship with the University.